HuyaneMatsu/Koishi/web/modules/koishi_static/markdowns/terms_of_service.md

 ### 2. INTELLECTUAL PROPERTY RIGHTS

-Unless otherwise indicated, the Bot is our proprietary property and all source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the Bot (collectively, the “Content”) and the trademarks, service marks, and logos contained therein (the “Marks”) are owned or controlled by us or licensed to us, and are protected by copyright and trademark laws and various other intellectual property rights and unfair competition laws of the United States, international copyright laws, and international conventions.
-The Content and the Marks are provided on the site “AS IS” for your information and personal use only.
+Unless otherwise indicated, the Bot is our proprietary property and all source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the Bot (collectively, the "Content") and the trademarks, service marks, and logos contained therein (the "Marks") are owned or controlled by us or licensed to us, and are protected by copyright and trademark laws and various other intellectual property rights and unfair competition laws of the United States, international copyright laws, and international conventions.
+The Content and the Marks are provided on the site "AS IS" for your information and personal use only.
 Except as expressly provided in these Terms of Use, no part of the Contents and no Content or Marks may be copied, reproduced, aggregated, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted, distributed, sold, licensed, or otherwise exploited for any commercial purpose whatsoever, without our express prior written permission.
 Provided that you are